apache/arrow/docs/source/developers/guide/step_by_step/pr_and_github.rst

       $ git add <filenames>
       $ git commit -m '<message>'

-   Or you can add and commit in one step, if all the files changed are to be committed
+   Alternatively, you can add and commit in one step, if all the files changed are to be committed

    .. code:: console